soxueren/atsd/administration/migration/reporter.md

 ## Overview

-The DataTableReporter is a Map-Reduce job that identifies the largest daily rows in the 'atsd_d' table in order to estimate RAM memory required for the migration Map-Reduce job.
+The DataTableReporter is a Map-Reduce job that identifies the largest daily rows in the 'atsd_d' table in order to estimate the RAM required for the migration Map-Reduce job.
 The number of records can be particularly high in series with many tag combinations under the same metric and entity (high-cardinality series).

 The reporter scans the 'atsd_d' table and estimates the physical memory required to process the data during the migration.